 A lot of bookstores and office supply shops sell therapeutic coloring books.
 If you don’t believe that these books will work, give them a try and prove yourself wrong.

 Once you see the beauty of the world through your camera lens, you will learn to appreciate life even more.
-This is the key to a stress-free living--the ability to see the joys despite all the challenges you may encounter.
+This is the key to a stress-free living… the ability to see the joy, despite all the challenges you may encounter.

 If you’ve tried photography and you’re looking for more, videography can be a great next step.
-There are a lot of things you can do with a cam recorder.
+There are a lot of things you can do with a digital recorder.

 When you were in middle school, you probably felt like music was your best friend.
 Now that you are an adult, you may still feel that music is a comfort… and can carry you through all sorts of emotional highs and lows.
 Music has been a savior for many people, helping them to remain sane in times of turmoil and angst, allowing them to relax.

 People who can play instruments are often very attractive to us.
 Moreover, they always seem to be happy and stress-free.

 Wouldn’t it be nice to learn to play an instrument?
 Your instrument doesn’t have to be extravagant and difficult—what matters most is that you’re determined to learn how to play it.